Tuna Potato Patties (Crispy Outside, Soft Inside)

 Do your kids eat tuna?
-My kids love tuna and they can eat tuna with a spoon out of the can with a slice of bread.
+My kids love tuna, and they can eat it straight from the can with a spoon and a slice of bread.
 And, they love my tuna patties now.
-And yet, I must admit that when they were kids it took them a while to enjoy tuna or any other fish.
+And yet, I must admit that when they were kids, it took them a while to enjoy tuna or any other fish.
 Not anymore.
-Now they love tuna and they love my fish cakes, and especially these with potato.
+Now they love tuna, and they love my fish cakes, especially those with potatoes.

-- Paprika - If you like a little spicy kick you will enjoy some spicy paprika in there.
-I usually omit the paprika because my kids don't care much for spicy tuna fish cakes.
+- Paprika – If you like a little spicy kick, you will enjoy some spicy paprika in there.
+I usually omit paprika because my kids don’t care much for spicy tuna fish cakes.

 - Canola oil – Cooking oil works well when you want to cook on medium-high.
 You can also use olive oil.
 And yet, olive oil is best used for medium cooking.